 - Fits: Riders from 4 feet 11 inches to 6 feet, 2 inches tall

 - Key features: Multi-speed drivetrain, a big rear basket, front and rear fenders, dual-spring saddle, comfortable riding position…

-The bike is available in three exciting colors and comes with color-matching fenders, an eco-leather seat and grips.
-The 59x 48.5cm rear basket is huge and has enough room for anything that you want to take along with you.
+The bike is available in many exciting colors and comes with color-matching fenders, an eco-leather seat and grips.
+The large rear basket is huge and has enough room for anything that you want to take along with you.

-The Sixthreezero Body Ease tricycle features a durable aluminum step-through frame that makes it incredibly easy to get on and off the bike, even if you have some injuries that prevent you from lifting your leg high.
+The MOPHOTO tricycle features a durable aluminum step-through frame that makes it incredibly easy to get on and off the bike, even if you have some injuries that prevent you from lifting your leg high.

 This cheap tricycle for adults is also great for your knees because of the Flat Foot technology that puts the pedals in front of the saddle.
 This gives you a forward-pedaling motion and lets you touch the ground with your feet even when sitting on the saddle.

 - Key features: Multiple colors, several gearing options, adjustable handlebar, fenders, brakes, large basket, chainguard

 Schwinn is one of the oldest and most popular manufacturers of leisure bicycles in the world, but they make tricycles as well.

 Schwinn Meridian is a sturdy steel trike that can handle a lot of abuse.
 The frame has a step-through design, so it’s easy to get on the saddle.
 Once you’re on, you can find the right fit by changing the position of the adjustable handlebar and bringing it closer or further away from you.

 Schwinn Meridian offers several gearing options for different types of terrain, which makes it a good choice for different rider profiles.